Elsa Hosk Is A Vision In Revealing Powder Blue Lingerie For New Victoria’s Secret Collection

 “Art herself, ladies and gentlemen,” a fourth follower proclaimed.

 Elsa is no stranger to sharing spicy content of herself on social media, especially as of late.
-On June 8, she wowed her fans with images of herself bikini-clad, per The Inquisitr.
-The photos have received more than 287,000 likes so far.
+On June 8, she wowed her fans with images of herself in a bikini, per The Inquisitr.
+Those photos have received more than 287,000 likes so far.